 Enrique has worked on a large number of antitrust cases across several industries, including banking and financial markets, railway, media, tobacco, hardware, consumer research, fast-moving consumer goods, fresh foods and beverages, telecommunications, packaging, electrical equipment, and chemicals.
 Enrique supervises one of the teams that work on the estimation of damages following the heavy truck manufacturers infringement, for which litigation proceedings are taking place in various European countries.
 Recently he has advised on mergers before the European Commission, such as Alstom/Bombardier, Telia/Bonnier Broadcasting, E.On/Innogy, T-Mobile/Tele 2 Netherlands, Shire/Takeda, and The Walt Disney Company/Twenty-First Century Fox.
 He has also advised on mergers investigated outside the European Union, including by the UK CMA, the Chilean FNE and other Latin-American competition authorities.

-Enrique has given expert testimony before the European Court of Justice, the Spanish Supreme Court, the International Court of Arbitration, the European Commission and several national competition authorities.
-He is featured in the Who’s Who of Competition Economists and in the Future Leaders publications.
+Enrique has given expert testimony before the General Court of the EU, the European Court of Justice, the Spanish Supreme Court, the International Court of Arbitration, several Commercial Courts in Spain, the European Commission, and several national competition authorities.
+He is featured in the Who’s Who Legal Competition Economists publications.

 Before joining Compass Lexecon, Enrique worked for over six years for the Global Competition Policy Practice at LECG.
 Prior to this, Enrique worked as a Lecturer in Econometrics and Economics at the University of Navarra, and as an Instructor in Economics at University College London where he taught courses on Asset Pricing and Microeconomics.